Cap-go/website/content/blog/appcenter-migration.md

 `npx @capgo/cli@latest add`

 This command will use all variable defined in the Capacitor config file to create the app.
-## Upload your first version
+## Upload your first bundle

 Run the command to build your code and send it to Capgo with:
 `npx @capgo/cli@latest upload --channel production`

-By default, the version name will be the one in your package.json file.
+By default, the version name will be the one in your `package.json` file.

 Check in [Capgo](https://web.capgo.app/) if the build is present.